EtchedPixels/FUZIX/Kernel/platform/platform-z80pack/README.md

 ECFF		Application end
 ED00-EFFF	uarea stash

-To build
+## Building

 make diskimage

-This will produce a boot.dsk for the A drive of Z80Pack and an hd-fuzix.dsk file which is a Z80Pack hard disk image (4MB) for drive I. Note that Fuzix will use drive J as a swap device.
+This will produce a boot.dsk for the A drive of Z80Pack and an drivep.dsk file which is a Z80Pack hard disk image (512MB) for drive P.
+Fuzix will use drive J as a swap device.

+This has changed from the older builds that use drive I. A 4MB drive isn't enough to hold the base system and all the compilers and tools so it was moved to use 32MB of P drive.

-To build by hand:
+## To build by hand:

 Put the kernel at the end of a floppy image from cyl 60 Add the fs in the first 58 cyls (366 blocks)